Skip to content

 Great Escape movie posterImage: Poster of The Great Escape film.
 Released in 1963, it was based off the incredible events at Stalag Luft III in March 1944 (Wikimedia Commons)

-The Great Escape was the largest breakout from a German prisoner of war camp during the Second World War.
+The Great Escape was World War Two's largest breakout from a German prisoner of war camp.

 The event took place on 25 March 1944, 76 POWs of Stalag Luft III camp escaped captivity.